 CARE at SARC - Campus Advocacy, Resources, and Education at the Sexual Assault Resource Center is the University's confidential advocacy and education office for sexual assault, dating violence, domestic violence, and stalking.
-CARE at SARC provides free and confidential crisis intervention, safety planning, case management, accompaniment, and advocacy for UC San Diego students, staff, and faculty who are victims of sexual assault, relationship violence, and stalking.
+CARE at SARC provides free and confidential crisis intervention counseling, safety planning, individual counseling, accompaniment, and advocacy for UC San Diego students, staff, and faculty who are victims of sexual assault, relationship violence, and stalking.